HesaiTechnology/HesaiLidar_DriveWorks_Plugin/hesai-nvidia-driveworks_plugin/README.md

 With `log_level` set to `WARN`, sufficient output to the console should happen to indicate if parameters are missing or incorrect.

 ## Simulate live sensor

+@note xxx.pcap files contained in data folder has been removed due to the Github memory restriction, please contact us for those sample files and then you can use them to simulate a live sensor.

 For those who doesn't have a real hesai sensor, you can replay the pcap file to simulate the live sensor, and then use our scripts to play, record, and run recording.